hevnsnt/Awesome_Incident_Response/author.md

 I am a big believer in “be nice" and "the harder you work, the luckier you get" If you really want to get on my good side, show me something you made. :)

+## Work
+I am a co-Founder of [TRIFIDENT Advisory Service](https://trifident.com) TRIFIDENT is a cybersecurity company founded by a team of experts who have extensive experience in the private sector and the U.S.  Government.
+My partners and a I wanted to create a company that provides the level of expertise generally only available to large companies to companies of all sizes to protect themselves from cyber threats.
+We understand the importance of compliance with industry regulations and standards we work with our clients to ensure that they meet the necessary requirements.
+We offer consulting services to help our clients design and implement effective cybersecurity strategies that align with their business objectives.
+We are committed to providing our clients with the tools, knowledge, and expertise they need to protect their valuable assets.
+We stay at the forefront of the latest trends and technologies in the cybersecurity industry to ensure that our clients have access to the most advanced cybersecurity solutions available.

 ## A Technical Look into Bill
 Well, I would not consider myself a developer, but I like to write code.
 Most of my favorite projects are currently private (sorry) but I have written tools like:
 * David (an AI LLM designed to identify vulnerabilities in code)